fbpx

 What is GPT?
 (Meaning, Uses, Limitations)

-GPT stands for Generative Pre-trained Transformer, a type of artificial intelligence model that can generate natural language texts on various topics and tasks.
+stands for Generative Pre-trained Transformer, a type of model that can generate natural language texts on various topics and tasks.
 GPT is developed by OpenAI, a research company that aims to create and promote friendly AI for humanity.
 Kind read our article on What is Deep Learning?
 Significance of Deep Learning.

 In this blog post, we will explain what GPT is, how it works, what are its applications and limitations, and why it matters for the future of natural language processing and AI.